adamsmo/protobuff-rpc/README.md

 refero-rpc
 ==========

-This project contains strong cryptography which is illegal in some countries (AES 256, RSA with 2048 bit key), you are using this software on your own responsibility.

 Aim of this project is to learn how to use protocol buffer with netty as RPC.
 Concept is that netty is transport layer and protobuffs are used as serializer/deserializer of messages passed through netty.
 Protocol buffers also provides way to call method from service by passing method descriptor obtained from protocol buffers.